eleefulton/Senior-Project/README.md

 tfidf score, they are sorted and the top 50 for each category are stored into a .out file for each category as well as a combined .out file and builds a .names file for use with Ross Quinlan's C4.5 decision tree.
-The program then reads those all 50-words from the combined file and stores it in an array.
+The program then reads those all 50-words from the combined file and stores it in an array to then rescan each file in the sample and count each occurance of the total 250 important words in each file and store that info in a .data file..

 Input Format
 The program takes a .input file from the command line formatted in the following manner